 This is a basic inefficiency built into the food stamp system, which is based on the arrogant assumption that the central planners of that system know better how the money should be spent, than the people they're giving it to.
 People need money for all kinds of things: medicine, transportation, and what they get is more food stamps than they actually spend on food in a month.
 I've also seen how in an economy where there's not very many jobs, gig workers such as handyman can be no shows for small jobs because the bigger job comes along last minute.

-So I've seen the results of safety nets that try to sort out the good from the bad guys and try to tell people how they should spend their money.
-And the results are kind of disastrous.
+So I've seen the results of safety nets that try to sort out the good from the bad poor and try to tell people how they should spend their money—and the results are kind of disastrous.
 There's immediately huge incentives for people to create an underground economy to correct these imbalances.
 So again, the universal basic income provides a much more efficient means for addressing poverty than all of these other programs.

 Here's why crafting a policy to pick winners and losers is a mistake.
 Imagine a 25 year old woman who likes writing stories, but never seems to finish them.
 She moves overseas to teach English, and within a couple of years she meets a local guy at a pub, marries him, has a child, but it doesn't go well.
 He beats her.
 So she flees the country with her daughter.
 Now she's alone, jobless, destitute, with a baby to care for.
 She applies for public assistance because it's either that or become homeless.

 What she's supposed to do?
 You guessed it: pound the pavement looking for jobs, of course.